Tracking the Tropics: Two areas to watch in Atlantic for tropical development

 Right now in the central and eastern tropical Atlantic, there are two tropical waves that the National Hurricane Center is watching for potential development.

-Located just south if the Cape Verde Islands is a fairly strong tropical wave.
-Currently it is disorganized but it is expected to move into an area that will be more conducive for some gradual development.
+Located just south of the Cape Verde Islands is a fairly strong tropical wave.
+Currently, it is disorganized but it is expected to move into an area that will be more conducive for some gradual development.
 There will be plenty of moisture in the atmosphere and slightly warmer water for the system to feed off of.

 This system has a medium chance of becoming the season’s next tropical depression or tropical storm.
 Overall the chance of this system developing over the next five days is 60%.